shahzeb97/shahzeb97.github.io/_posts/2022-01-02-streamlines.md

 ![Spongebob](..\assets\img\streamlines\sponge.webp){: .mx-auto.d-block :}

-Then we use our editting software of choice to conver this to a black and white mask:
+Then we use our editting software of choice to convert this to a black and white mask:

 ![Spongebob Mask](..\assets\img\streamlines\spongemask.webp){: .mx-auto.d-block :}